Abhishek-Shr/Mini-projects/README.md

 ### (HTML5/CSS3) Example CV for Softuni
 It was going to be used as an entry CV for [SoftUni.bg](https://softuni.bg).
-Technologies used are HTML5, CSS3 and media queries.
+Media queries (for responsive design) and CSS3 animations were used for eye candy on all resolutions.

+### (Java, GUI, Swing)  Font Viewer
+A simple font viewer that fetches all available fonts on the OS it's being launched on.
+You can set text, font, style and size.